Digital Chocolate

 Digital Chocolate, Inc. was a video game developer and publisher headquartered in San Mateo, California.
 It was founded in 2003 by Trip Hawkins, the founder of video game companies Electronic Arts and The 3DO Company.
 The company focused on developing games for Java ME-based mobile phones, iOS, and Microsoft Windows, and made some non-entertainment titles.
-Its marketing motto was Seize the minute.
+Its marketing motto was seize the minute.

 The developer was officially closed in 2014.
-It has sold its games to RockYou, and its website was shut down.
+It has sold its games to RockYou and had its website shut down.
+In 2026, the company re-entered the mobile gaming industry following the acquisition of its brand rights by a group of entrepreneurs.
+The company is currently operated by Digital Chocolate LLC, which is based in San Mateo, California.

 History

-Digital Chocolate was founded in 2003 by Hawkins after the failure of The 3DO Company.
+Digital Chocolate was founded in 2003 by Hawkins after the closure of the 3DO Company.
 It had operations in San Mateo, Seattle, St. Petersburg, Bangalore, Helsinki, and Mexicali.

 In 2004, Digital Chocolate acquired European developer Sumea, which then became its Helsinki studio.

 On August 15, 2011, Digital Chocolate agreed to acquire Sandlot Games, a leading casual game developer and publisher.

 In May 2012, Trip Hawkins stepped down as CEO to move to a "consulting and advisory relationship" with the company.
 The company also announced plans to lay off 180 employees.

-Galaxy Life is its most successful title on Facebook to date, ranking at 284th bucket of MAU (Monthly Active Users) as of September 13, 2013.
+Galaxy Life is its most successful title on Facebook to date, ranking at 284th bucket of MAU (monthly active users) as of September 13, 2013.

 In 2013, Digital Chocolate's Barcelona studio was sold to Ubisoft with the Galaxy Life IP and the Helsinki studio was closed.

 In April 2014, Digital Chocolate's four remaining Facebook games — Army Attack, Crazy Penguin Wars, Millionaire City, and Zombie Lane — were licensed to RockYou, along with the hiring of its developers to continue work on the games.